Why has the committee decided to put this offer out to members?

 If we reject the contract, it would not be implemented.
 The current status quo would remain, and resident doctors in Wales would remain on the current terms and conditions of service.
 Rejection could risk the loss of the additional investment altogether and all of the beneficial non-payment elements that this new contract offers.

 We think it is highly unlikely that Welsh Government would provide additional funding to allow further negotiation to take place on the contract.
-We believe that to secure additional investment in resident doctors in Wales we would likely need to enter into a dispute and prepare a ballot for industrial action.
+We believe that securing any further investment in resident doctors in Wales would require entering a formal dispute and preparing a ballot on industrial action.
 This is something we would need to consider further if the contract offer is rejected.

 What is the next step for the full pay restoration (FPR) campaign if this is accepted?